-B. SAMP LE SUBSTITUTION LANGUAGE 1. " (distributor or manufacturer) understands that any substitution of a non-domestic product for a domestic product (that was originally part of the solicitation) must be approved, in writing, by the (identify the school district person responsible) prior to delivery to the district.
+B. SAMPLE SUBSTITUTION LANGUAGE

+- 1. "\\\\\\ (distributor or manufacturer) understands that any substitution of a non-domestic product for a domestic product (that was originally part of the solicitation) must be approved, in writing, by the \\\\\\ (identify the school district person responsible) prior to delivery to the district.
 Any non-domestic product substitutions will be rejected without written approval.
-The district has the right to cancel this contract if they feel the contractor is failing to comply with the Buy American provision as agreed upon when the contract was accepted".
-2. " (distributor or manufacturer) understands that substituting a non-domestic product for a domestic product originally priced, the request must be submitted in writing to a designated official (identify who) a minimum of days prior to delivery.
+The district has the right to cancel this contract if they feel the contractor is failing to comply with the Buy American provision as agreed upon when the contract was accepted". - 2. "\\\\\\ (distributor or manufacturer) understands that substituting a nondomestic product for a domestic product originally priced, the request must be submitted in writing to a designated official (identify who) a minimum of \\\\\ days prior to delivery.
 The request must include the reason for the substitution.
-Any non-domestic product substitutions will be rejected without prior approval.
+Any non- domestic product substitutions will be rejected without prior approval.
 The district has the right to cancel this contract if they feel the contractor is failing to comply with the Buy American provision agreed upon when the contract was accepted".

-C. SAMP LE VENDOR LANGUAGE must be is information with vendors at the pre-solicitation/bid meeting.
-The same information given to all parties interested in responding to the solicitation.
-It is understood that e examples only and should be tailored to meet the needs of the contracting parties.
-General Certification of Products Listed "Unless provisio otherwise noted, all products priced on this solicitation comply with the Buy American as defined in the solicitation general information".
-Signed (should be signed by authorized company representative)
+C. SAMPLE VENDOR LANGUAGE

+Share this information with vendors at the pre-solicitation/bid meeting.
+The same information must be given to all parties interested in responding to the solicitation.
+It is understood that these are examples only and should be tailored to meet the needs of the contracting parties.

+General Certification of Products Listed

+"Unless otherwise noted, all products priced on this solicitation comply with the Buy American provision as defined in the solicitation general information".

+Signed \\\\\\ (should be signed by authorized company representative)